 How to book?

-For those wishing to stay overnight, all bookings should be made by email (see the bottom of this page) to the guest monk (for men) or guest nun (for women).
+For those wishing to stay overnight, all bookings should be made using the form below.
 It is not possible to make bookings by telephone or fax.
-First-time visits to the monastery are limited to 4 – 7 days, unless otherwise arranged with the guest monk or nun (special consideration is given to those coming from overseas).
+We encourage first time stays to be at least 4 days and up to a maximum of 7 days (special consideration is given to those coming from overseas.)

-Please make a request to stay as early as possible before your chosen date(s) of visit, giving your name, gender, age, contact details and the days when you wish to stay.
-Due to UK residence laws, overseas visitors are required to bring their passports and, where appropriate, their visas, to show them to us.
-Disabled visitors are welcome, although not all buildings are wheelchair-accessible.
+Due to UK residence laws, overseas visitors are required to bring their passports and, when appropriate, their visa.
+Disabled visitors are welcome, but please note that not all buildings are wheelchair-accessible.